 Admittedly, I don’t know the first draft quite as well as I do the second, but I was noticing simple acknowledgements of some of the script’s unexplained elements – even just a “because it’s Alien, in every sense of the word” – and that alone was appreciated.
 It was also really interesting to see Cadigan explore details that Gibson would in the second, but weren’t here in the draft and to experience that alternate take helps this novel stand apart from the previous adaptations.

-And while I felt like this novel wasn’t quite as insane as the original script – which likely contributed towards my enjoyment of the novel – there’s still enough differences between these two drafts and the adaptations that those who are now familiar with the second draft through drama or the comic, will find the novel doesn’t feel like a retread.
+And while I felt like this novel wasn’t quite as insane as the original script – which likely contributed towards my enjoyment of the novel – there’s still enough differences between these two drafts and the adaptations that those who are now familiar with the second draft through the audio drama or the comic, will find the novel doesn’t feel like a retread.

 One of the things that stood out to me from the very opening chapter and really made me take a shine to the novel from the outset, putting my feelings about the source material to the side straight away, was Pat Cadigan’s style.
 I absolutely love her sardonic and sarcastic writing style.